The Jimmy Reid Foundation was established in 2011 by the Scottish Left Review, the political magazine which was Jimmy’s last major political project.

 But the Foundation is not a ‘closed shop’; in everything we do we will try as far as possible to make our work and its development open to debate and discussion with anyone who is interested and feels they have something to add.

 The Foundation is funded through donations.
-The vast majority of those both by number and by value are from ordinary people who want to see the Foundation succeed.
+The vast majority of those, both by number and by value, are from ordinary people who want to see the Foundation succeed.
 But we also receive donations from organisations such as trade unions, campaigning groups and charitable trusts.
 The Foundation will not accept any donation which would be likely to compromise its independence in any way.

-If you would like to make a one-off donation, you can do so below but if you are able, it would be particularly helpful to us if you would consider setting up a regular donation.
+If you would like to make a one-off donation, you can do so below, but if you are able, it would be particularly helpful to us if you would consider setting up a regular donation.
 The first step is to sign up to become a member of the Foundation.
-You can choose to donate via PayPal here or by post (cheques payable to ‘Reid Foundation’ and sent to Jimmy Reid Foundation, 14 West Campbell Street, Glasgow G2 6QQ).
+You can choose to donate via PayPal here or by post (cheques payable to ‘Reid Foundation’ and sent to Jimmy Reid Foundation, 14 West Campbell Street, Glasgow G2 6RX).

 Members of the Project Board

-Mike Danson is Emeritus Professor of Enterprise Policy, Heriot-Watt University, Treasurer of the Academy of Social Sciences, and Fellow of the Institution of Economic Development and of the Regional Studies Association.
+Professor Mike Danson is Emeritus Professor of Enterprise Policy, Heriot-Watt University, Treasurer of the Academy of Social Sciences, and Fellow of the Institution of Economic Development and of the Regional Studies Association.
 Mike is the deputy-chair of the Project Board

 Stephen Deans is a regional officer for the Unite union in Scotland.

-Carole Ewart is a public policy and human rights consultant, working primarily with the not for profit sector in Scotland.
+Carole Ewart is a public policy and human rights consultant, working primarily with the not-for-profit sector in Scotland.

-Lynn Henderson is a national officer for the Public and Commercial Services (PCS) Union.
+Lynn Henderson is a senior national officer for the Public and Commercial Services (PCS) Union.
 She is chair of the Project Board.

 Bob Thomson is a retired senior union official and former member of the General Council of the STUC as well as an ex-Chairman and Treasurer of the Scottish Labour Party.